-Justice Bridget Mary McCormack joined the Michigan Supreme Court in January 2013.
-Before her election to the Court in...
+Chief Justice Bridget Mary McCormack joined the Michigan Supreme Court in January 2013, and became Chief Justice...

 Lawyers are notoriously slow at adopting technology.
 Despite this the use of social media in law is becoming more and more common.
 In this episode of On Balance, hosts JoAnn Hathaway and Tish Vincent talk to Justice McCormack about the benefits to judges using social media.
 Some of these benefits include communicating with other judges across the state and effectively sharing information with the public.
 They also explain how to get started with social media, taking proper precautions, and not oversharing personal information.